-This has led to the widespread adoption of digital technology not just by new tech startups but also by well-established companies in traditional industries.
+This has led to the widespread adoption of digital technology not just by new tech start-ups but also by well-established companies in traditional industries.

-A digital transformation strategy is the process of assessing the digital maturity of a company, paving a clear path to large-scale change, and executing it to achieve true digital transformation.
+A digital transformation strategy is a process of assessing the digital maturity of a company, paving a clear path to large-scale change, and executing it to achieve true digital transformation.
 The scope of digital transformation strategy goes beyond just adding new pieces of technology.
-It involves a cultural change, hiring the right people, adding technology that accentuates expertise, and discovering a better, more nimble way to work.
+It involves a cultural change, hiring the right people, adding technology that accentuates expertise, and discovering a better, more elegant way to work.

 Reports indicate that up to 70% of companies that implement digital transformation end up failing at it.
 The fact that digital technology adoption is disrupting markets and unsettling industries is a well-established fact.
 The million-dollar question of course is how to get there.

 Here's how you can build your Digital Transformation Strategy:

 1) Starts with the "Why?"

 4) Tools that can accelerate Digital Transformation